privacycg/CHIPS/README.md

 How much entropy `evil.com` can learn about a particular user from this type of attack has not been explored.
 Therefore it is not clear what the relative global and per-partition limits would need to be to prevent `evil.com` from learning any identifiable information about users this way.

-### Requiring the `__Secure-` prefix

-Cookies with the `__Host-` prefix implicitly have the same properties as cookies with the `__Secure-` prefix.
-By requiring partitioned cookies to have the former we guarantee that they also have the same properties as if we required the latter.

-### Not requiring the `__Host-` prefix

-One alternate design choice is to not require that cookies with the `Partitioned` attribute have a `__Host-` prefix.
-Instead, the semantics of the `Partitioned` attribute would include the semantics of `__Host-` prefix cookies (i.e. requiring `Secure` and `Path=/`, disallowing `Domain`).

-We decided against this for two reasons.
-The first is that clients that do not yet recognize the `Partitioned` attribute may still recognize the `__Host-` prefix and can still benefit from its semantics.
-The second is that mixing the semantics of prefixes and attributes is not the right path forward, since it makes the semantics of either more difficult to understand.

 ### DNS CNAME’ing